AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_reaction.md

 During one-to-one chats and group chats, users can reply a specified message with emojis, which adds fun and diversity to real-time chatting.
 In Agora Chat, this feature is known as reaction.
+For a message, one emoji is counted as one reaction even if it is added repeatedly.
+A maximum of 20 reactions can be added for one message.
+To increase the upper limit, contact [support@agora.io](mailto:support@agora.io).

 This page shows how to use the Agora Chat RESTful API to implement reaction in your project.

 Before calling the following methods, make sure you understand the call frequency limit of the Chat RESTful APIs as described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).